ifinavet/yggdrasil/apps/midgard/README.md

 ## 🛠️ Technologies & Packages

-Midgard is built with a modern tech stack, including:
+Bifrost is built with a modern tech stack, including:

 -   **[Next.js](https://nextjs.org/):** The React framework for production.
 -   **[React](https://react.dev/):** A JavaScript library for building user interfaces.